302 N Green St., Fulton Market

 1829 W. Chicago Ave., West Town

-This West Town gem was recommended by a goop friend for the freshest sushi in town.
-The Japanese dishes here—uni shooters, sashimi, nigiri—are all authentically modern, a testament to Executive Chef Frederick Despres.
+This West Town gem has some of the freshest sushi in town.
+The Japanese dishes here—uni shooters, sashimi, nigiri—are all authentically modern, a testament to chef Nelson Vinansaca.

 807 W. Webster Ave., Lincoln Park

-This beloved neighborhood haunt was recommended to us by a goop pal who swears it's one of the best family-friendly meals in town.
+This beloved neighborhood haunt is one of the best family-friendly meals in town.
 The menu is packed with tasty dishes that are just simple enough to accommodate a kid’s palate.
 The roasted chicken in particular seems to net the most acclaim from diners both big and small.

 1 W. Washington St., The Loop